Habana Tramline Causeway and Wharf Site: History

 In 1896 Long was also the managing director of the Pleystowe Central Mill Company, which illustrates his attempt to straddle the two main systems of sugar production.
 However, controversy surrounded the dealings between Long and the Government over the establishment of the Pleystowe mill; specifically, over the timing of his land purchases and the granting of government financial assistance for the mill.

 By 1900 Long had a high, if controversial, public profile.
-He was the first chairman of the Mackay Harbour Board, (1897-1903), and was a Pioneer Shire councillor between 1880-1881 and 1897-1900.
+He was the first chairman of the Mackay Harbour Board, (1897–1903), and was a Pioneer Shire councillor between 1880 and 1881 and then 1897 to 1900.
 In 1901, the year of the last crush at Habana mill, he was the acting chairman of the Central Sugar Millers' Association of Queensland.

 A government inquiry into the Pleystowe mill's affairs was announced in February 1902, due to growers' complaints.
 Long, in hospital in Brisbane at the time, was exonerated of any major misdemeanour.
 However, the government foreclosed on Pleystowe Central Mill in 1903.
 It continued to operate, but Long was replaced as manager.
 Early in 1905 Long fell ill again, and he returned to England for a year's holiday.
 He died on board ship in the Thames Estuary, 4 August 1905, aged 63.

 The Habana Provisional School closed in 1906, and in 1907 Robertson decided not to renew the lease on the wharf site.
 The Land Commissioner, in a letter to the Under Secretary for Public Lands, noted that it was not likely the wharf would be required by anyone for some time to come.

 In 1908 a tramline reached Habana from Pleystowe Central Mill.
 The Habana area increased its population in the 1910s and 1920s, through small scale cane farming and dairying.
 A state school was opened in 1917; immigrants arrived from Malta, Italy, Russia, Greece and India to provide farm labour.
 By the mid-1920s, there were seven central mills operating around the Mackay area, in contrast to the 30 plantation mills that had been operating in the mid-1880s.

 The Habana wharf remained as a popular fishing spot for some time, and still existed in the 1930s; however, nothing remains visible of the wharf structure today.
 To the south of the tramway route across the sand to the wharf site there is a large raised area of stones, about one foot above the surrounding terrain, which may have served as a turn-around point for the trams, and as a work area.
 Some large decaying posts near and within the mangroves along Constant Creek may be from boat launching activities post-dating the wharf's commercial use.
 Vehicle access along the causeway has been blocked.